gradle/gradle/design-docs/improved-console.md

 The multiple progressArea lines are rendered results of a fixed list of `AbstractWorker`s.
 It displays work-in-progress for each `AbstractWorker`. `BuildOperationDetails` is built with an optional worker ID to provide information about "where" an operation is running so that a mapping of worker to index of operation status line can be maintained.
+The default maximum number of workers to display is `org.gradle.workers.max` or 8, whichever is lower.

 A `OperationStatusBarFormatter` can be used to customize the intra-line display of each `ProgressOperation` chain (each `ProgressOperation` has a reference to its parent)

+stdout and stderr are routed to QUIET logger same as today, `GradleLogger.quiet` too.
+`GradleLogger.lifecycle` will also be logged the same as today, in the main area.

 ### Implementation
 A `ParallelWorkReportingConsole` extends `Console` with the following operations: